 We became a Crichton Institute partner in March 2013.
 A major new collaborative venture for the south-west of Scotland, it brings together the Crichton Campus academic institutions and wider partners in the business, local government, health and voluntary sectors.

-Roger Davis, Head of Social Work Scotland at The OU, is pictured right, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.
+Roger Davis, Head of Social Work Scotland at The OU, is pictured, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.

 The Open University runs a collaborative scheme with the University of Dundee where OU students can study courses on Scottish history with Dundee via distance learning, and count the credit they gain towards their OU qualification.